sarahhe05/Major-Power-Outage-Analysis/README.md

 **Test Statistic and Evaluation Metric**: Absolute difference in model accuracy between the two climate categories

-**Null Hypothesis (H₀)**
+**Hypotheses**
-There is no significant difference in model performance between 'normal' and 'cold' climate groups.
+- **Null Hypothesis (H₀)**: There is no significant difference in model performance between 'normal' and 'cold' climate groups.

-**Alternative Hypothesis (H₁)**
-There is a statistically significant difference in model performance between 'normal' and 'cold' climate groups, which would indicate potential model unfairness.
+- **Alternative Hypothesis (H₁)**: There is a statistically significant difference in model performance between 'normal' and 'cold' climate groups, which would indicate potential model unfairness.

-**Significance Level**: α = 0.05 (standard statistical significance threshold)
+**Significance Level**: 0.05

 <iframe
   src="assets/fairness_fig.html"